-Example: As a part of any grant proposal budget, indirect costs must be included.
-When including a PI who is a department chair, we must exclude their salaries and fringe benefits from the indirect cost base calculation.
+Example: As a part of any grant proposal budget indirect costs must be included as a part of the proposal budget.
+When including a PI who is a department chair we must exclude their salaries and fringe benefits from the indirect cost base calculation.